Professor, Neurobiology and Behavior

 I grew up with a fascination for animal behavior and studied it as an undergraduate at Cornell University.
 There I also developed strong interests in evolutionary biology and neuroscience.
 Applying these interests to research on both fishes and birds during my graduate and postdoctoral studies, I came to UCI ready to study how and why parakeets imitate sounds.
 Among other things, we discovered that male parakeets generally imitate the vocalizations of females that they are trying to court, which explains why they tend to imitate humans on whom they have become sexually imprinted.
 After receiving tenure, I wrote a book entitled "Principles of Brain Evolution", which is how I discovered a love for writing ambitious, synthetic books.
 Pursuing this insight, I wrote an undergraduate neurobiology text (entitled "Neurobiology: A Functional Approach").
 In parallel, I built a novel research program aimed at understanding how evolution modified brain development to generate species differences in brains.
 After that, I embarked on a third book, entitled "Brains Through Time: A Natural History of Vertebrates", which I co-authored with my dissertation advisor.
 For the last two years, I've been working on a book on the use of animal and cellular models in biomedical research.
 In essence, I have been applying my comparative perspective to the problem of translational research, analyzing both its successes and failures.
 A draft of this book is currently under review.

-Striedter, G. F. (under contract with MIT Press) Model Systems in Biology: History, Philosophy, and Practical Concerns
+Striedter, G. F. (in press at MIT Press) Model Systems in Biology: History, Philosophy, and Practical Concerns

 Striedter G.F. and Northcutt R.G.
 (2020) Brains Through Time: A Natural History of Vertebrates.
 Oxford University Press.